mockingbirdnest/Principia/SUPPORT.md

 a position to evaluate the complexity of implementing a particular solution, so if you suggest a change that would be extremely onerous to implement, it’s likely to be rejected, even if a cheap change would solve 80% of the problem.

+*Do not* append comments to an existing issue unless you are experiencing the *exact same* problem.
+Having an issue for problem A where you chime in to say "and there is also the distantly related problem B" is a sure way to ensure that your comment will be ignored.